 - Broaden your perspective of time and existence

-- Hands-on learning, both in class and outside adventures
+- Get experience with hands-on learning, both in class and outside adventures

-- You can travel: Students can attend local, regional, national professional meetings, often with special student discounts.
+- Travel to professional and academic networking events: Students can attend local, regional, national professional meetings, often with special student discounts.

-Field trips are offered on regular and occasional basis, visiting local, national, & international areas like:
+Field trips are offered on a regular and occasional basis, visiting local, national, and international areas like:

 - Big Bend, Guadalupe National Parks, TX